 The easier and more reasonable thing to do is become FTC compliant.

-The larger companies like Microsoft and Amazon have already put forth the the time and effort to create compliance programs and satisfy the FTC.
-It’s the small and mid-sized businesses that may not fully understand what the FTC wants that we’re seeing become prime targets.
-As a bonus, using the proper legal pages required by the FTC will help you become compliant with the GDPR.
+The larger companies like Microsoft and Amazon were able to quickly put forth the the time and effort to create compliance programs and satisfy the FTC.
+However, the small and mid-sized businesses that may not fully understand what the FTC wants may become prime targets.

 KartHost™ is passionate about helping our customers succeed online.
 And with that in mind, we have researched and found several ways for our WordPress clients to easily comply.
 But to make it easy we are focusing on one way and that is by simply installing one plug called WPLegal Pages Pro*.
 (After install YOU do have to Read the pages and make them your own based on your business practices)

 Even though it may never happen to you, FTC & GDPR compliance is a no-brainer you must have it.
 For our WordPress clients click on the link and add it to your website.
 If you need help, just open a WordPress Helpdesk support ticket and we will help you get it installed.